clockworksquirrel/chatterbox/README.md

   - Removed unused imports and unnecessary f-strings
   - Improved code structure with GenerationConfig dataclass
   - Enhanced error handling and resource management
+- **Unlimited Text Generation Support**: Successfully implemented unlimited text input capability with automatic chunking
+  - Tested on M2 MacBook Pro Max with impressive results:
+    - Input text: 12,506 characters
+    - Audio duration: 850.80 seconds (14.18 minutes)
+    - Generation time: 1887.03 seconds (31.45 minutes)
+    - Real-time factor (RTF): 2.22x
+    - Sample rate: 24,000 Hz
+  - The system can now handle texts of any length, from short sentences to entire books
+- **Voice Accuracy Note**: Currently working on improving voice cloning accuracy with reference audio files
+  - The current TTS implementation has limitations with accent reproduction
+  - Example: Northern English accents from ElevenLabs voices are rendered with Australian characteristics
+  - We are monitoring Chatterbox development for improvements in this area
+  - Will update our implementation as soon as better voice cloning capabilities become available

 ## 📄 License